cortix/hsnclk/_posts/2022-02-25-higher-order-functions.md

 **IMPORTANT :** The notes that I took for myself.
 I hope they will help you too..
 Each resource that I used is added as reference at the end of the page.
 {: .notice}

 First things first, we have to know some definitions to understand higher order functions.
-I would to like to start with the term of "**first-class citizen**"
+I would like to start with the term of "**first-class citizen**"

 ## First-class citizen